rokasauras/light_practice/README.md

 * Efficiency: Utilizes Python's built-in min() and max() functions for optimal performance.
 * String Formatting: Uses Python's f-string for clear and concise output formatting.

+## Hashtag Generator

+### Description
+* Generate a hashtag from a given string.

+### Features

+* Takes out spaces
+* Capitalises the first letter
+* Does not allow empty input

+## Index Position
+### Description
+* Converts the input text to a string.

+### Features

+* Iterates over each character in the string.
+* Checks if the character is an alphabetic letter.
+* Converts each alphabetic letter to its corresponding position in the alphabet:
+* Converts the letter to lowercase.
+* Computes the position using the ASCII value.
+* Adds the position to a list.
+* Returns the list of alphabetic positions.